Tenom District

 The Tenom District (Daerah Tenom) is an administrative district in the Malaysian state of Sabah, part of the Interior Division which includes the districts of Beaufort, Keningau, Kuala Penyu, Nabawan, Sipitang, Tambunan and Tenom.
-The capital of the district is in Tenom Town.Majority Tenom is Murut while Kadazandusun as well as Lundayeh are minorities in Tenom.
+The capital of the district is in Tenom Town.
+Majority of the indigenous inhabitants in Tenom is Murut along with significant minorities of Dusun and Lundayeh.

 Etymology

 The area was first called "Fort Birch" which named after North Borneo Governor Ernest Woodford Birch.
 Following the completion of the North Borneo Railway Line from Beaufort railway station to Tenom and Melalap railway stations, the place was subsequently renamed as "Tenom" in 1904.

 History

 The district was established in the 1900s by the North Borneo Chartered Company with first district officer named M.C.M.
 Weedon.
 The opening of Tenom by the British began with the opening of Sapong Estate and Melalap Estate.

 Demographics

 The population is made up of ethnic groups Murut (52%), Kadazan-Dusun (12%), Chinese (8%), Lun Bawang/Lundayeh (5%) and Malay (4%) together with a small proportion of other ethnic groups such as Indonesians and Filipinos.
 The majority of nearly 5,000 Chinese, descendants of immigrants from Longchuan in Guangdong, come from the ethnic group of Hakka.
 The population of the district according to the 2010 census is 55,553 inhabitants.

 The population is made up of ethnicities as follows: